 Hobart, Tasmania, Australia

 Adams, Thomas; Beets, Peter; and Parrish, Christopher, "Another dimension from LiDAR – Obtaining foliage density from full waveform data" (2011).
-Center for Coastal and Ocean Mapping.
+International Conference on LiDAR Applications for Assessing Forest Ecosystems.
 798.